Marta Zabaleta: Early life

+Marta Raquel Zabaleta was born in Alcorta, Argentina on 26 June 1937.
 After her graduation from the National University of the Littoral in 1960, Zabaleta became a practicing National Public Accountant and Expert.
-After further studies at the ESCOLATINA, University of Chile, in Santiago from 1963-64, her academic expertise became the economic and social development of Latin America.
+After further studies at the ESCOLATINA, University of Chile, in Santiago from 1963 to 1964, her academic expertise became the economic and social development of Latin America.
 She then pursued and received her D.Phil. in Development Studies at the Institute of Development Studies (IDS) at Sussex University in 1989.

 Zabaleta's early feminist and humanitarian vocation earned her imprisonment by the military regimes of General Juan Domingo Perón (1954) in Argentina and General Augusto Pinochet (1973) in Chile.
 Repatriated by a decree of the President of Argentina in 1973, she was expelled by the de facto government of Jorge Rafael Videla (1976), destined for the United Kingdom.

 Later life

-Now, in her “old” age, Zabaleta is proud of not having been broken despite being so fiercely persecuted in her struggle for a more equal world.
-Her work as an organizer and cultural promoter, initiated in exile, is varied, extensive, and difficult to summarize.
+Once in her “old” age, Zabaleta was proud of not having been broken despite being so fiercely persecuted in her struggle for a more equal world.
+Her work as an organizer and cultural promoter, initiated in exile, was varied, extensive, and difficult to summarize.
 Reflecting on her past led, among other things, to write poetry again after a thirty-year hiatus imposed by the trauma of exile.

 As a writer and poet, her writings have appeared in numerous newspapers and magazines in a number of countries and on international websites, as well as her scientific work.
-Several of her poems have been translated and/or selected for international poetry and art exhibitions and anthologies.
-She has been the focus of several videos and documentaries in various countries and interviewed periodically for multiple reasons in Spanish and English, from 1990 onwards.
-Zabaleta has coordinated and participated in several artistic activities at national and international level.
-She also founded and still coordinates the international network, 'Women and Arts in the World' as well as a Working Group of the Consejo Europeo de Investigaciones Sociales de América Latina [European Council of Social Research on Latin America].
-Since 1992, Zabaleta has been listed as a woman, scientist and author, in about 50 biographical books, the latest of which are The International Who's Who of Women" and "The International Who's Who of Authors and Writers (London & New York: Routledge, 2019).
+Several of her poems were translated and/or selected for international poetry and art exhibitions and anthologies.
+She was the focus of several videos and documentaries in various countries and interviewed periodically for multiple reasons in Spanish and English, from 1990 onwards.
+Zabaleta coordinated and participated in several artistic activities at national and international level.
+She also founded coordinated the international network, 'Women and Arts in the World' as well as a Working Group of the Consejo Europeo de Investigaciones Sociales de América Latina [European Council of Social Research on Latin America].
+Since 1992, Zabaleta has been listed as a woman, scientist and author, in about 50 biographical books, the latest of which are The International Who's Who of Women and The International Who's Who of Authors and Writers (London & New York: Routledge, 2019).

-In 2003, Zabaleta was also selected by the UNRC as a female political refugee who triunfed in Europe and invited to write her history.
+In 2003, Zabaleta was also selected by the UNRC as a female political refugee who travelled to Europe and was invited to write her history.